CaterpillarDev/blog/Content/Posts/MVC.md

 Controller directly references the model, being dependent on it.
 Model is central part of the entire desing pattern, holding all the business logic of the software system itself. _Business logic_ presents real-world business rules you are trying to replicate in form of a software.
 That makes model the most important part of the system, absolutely _independent_ of all other components.

 If you take a closer look at the graph itself, you notice that there is a discontinous line pointing from model to view.
 This doesn't mean that model actually references the view itself.
 The way model _updates_[2] the view is a blind communication, meaning that model doesn't have an idea about the view.
 One example of this type of communication is notification pattern which is presented in code samples below.
+Official apple documentation can be found [here](https://developer.apple.com/documentation/foundation/notificationcenter).

 ## Code Samples